Robert Goulet: Film, television, recordings

-His last public performance was on the PBS televised special, My Music: 50's Pop Parade, broadcast on August 1, 2007, in which he sang "Sunrise, Sunset" and "If Ever I Would Leave You".

-Other work

-In 1978, he sang "You Light Up My Life" at the Miss Universe Pageant to the five finalists.
-Goulet played Don Quixote in the 1997–98 U.S. national tour of Man of La Mancha and recorded the theme song for the talk show Jimmy Kimmel Live! in 2003.
 His commercial work included a 30-second spot for the 1998 Mercedes-Benz C-Class, showing him in different costumes (toll collector, construction worker, meter maid, etc.), all while singing "It's Impossible"; and an Emerald Nuts television advertising campaign in 2006, which debuted during Super Bowl XL and continued until his death.

 In 2006, he appeared in an episode ("Sold'y Locks") of The King of Queens as himself.
+In 2007, Goulet received the Voice Education Research Awareness (VERA) Award from The Voice Foundation.

+His last public performance was on the PBS televised special, My Music: 50's Pop Parade, broadcast on August 1, 2007, in which he sang "Sunrise, Sunset" and "If Ever I Would Leave You".

 Personal life

-Goulet and his first wife Louise Longmore had one daughter, Nicolette (died April 17, 2008), who gave birth to his two grandchildren, Solange-Louise and Jordan Gerard.
-He had two sons, Christopher (b.
+Goulet and his first wife Louise Longmore had one daughter, Nicolette (died April 17, 2008).
+He also had two sons, Christopher (b.
 1964) and Michael (b.
 1966), by his second wife, actress and singer Carol Lawrence.

-In 1982, he married artist and writer Vera Novak in Las Vegas, Nevada.
+In 1982, he married artist and writer Vera Novak.
 Novak, who was born in Bitola, Yugoslavia, was also his business partner and manager.
 He sang "God Bless America" on Friday, August 8, 2003, when she was sworn in as a citizen of the United States in Las Vegas.
 Goulet and his wife Vera resided in Las Vegas and Los Angeles.

 In 2006, he received a star on Canada's Walk of Fame, and was inducted together with Alex Trebek and Paul Shaffer.
 At the induction ceremony, accompanied by Canadian Prime Minister Stephen Harper, Goulet mentioned to the Prime Minister, a fellow Albertan, "This is great, but what I really want is my Canadian citizenship."
-Goulet had always believed that he was a Canadian citizen until late in life when he was informed otherwise.
-Goulet then applied for official Canadian citizenship, which was approved by the Canadian government, and became officially registered shortly after his death.
+Goulet, who owned residential property in Montreal, had always believed that he was a Canadian citizen until late in life when he was informed otherwise.
+Goulet then applied for official Canadian citizenship, which was approved by the Canadian government and became officially registered shortly after his death.